satansdeer/basic-react-course/lessons/create_react_app.md

 In `public` folder we have static files `index.html`, `favicon.ico` and `manifest.json`.

 * `index.html` is our template, it contains page metadata, link to our `js` bundle and our layout with `<div id="root">` which we'll use later to render our app.
-* `favicon.ico` is basically an icon of your site, it is usually shown along with site title on the tabs of your browser.
+* `favicon.ico` is basically an icon of your site, it is usually shown along with the site title on the tabs of your browser.
 * `manifest.json` allows installing your web-app to the home screen of the device.
 It provides useful information like what icon should be used or what should be the app name.

 In `src` folder there is `index.js`, `App.js`, test for `App.js`, bunch of `css` files, `logo.svg` and and `registerServiceWorker.js`.

 * `index.js` is an entry point for our app.
 This is where `create-react-app` script starts to build your app from.
 * `App.js` is our app's root component, we'll get back to it later.
 * `registerServiceWorker.js` initializes a service worker for your app.
 Service workers are kind of proxies between your app and server, they intercept and modify navigation and resource requests.
-They allow making your app available on the slow internet or even offline.
+They allow you to improve your app experience on slow internet connections and even offline.

 <a name="running_the_app"></a>
 ## Running The App